We are Nature. We are Spirit.

-This is a brief overview of my life so far and may trigger emotions if you are still sensitive to topics such as alcohol addiction; drugs or suicidal tendencies/ victim of a loved one committing suicide.
+If a story shared can just help one person, then it is worth it.
+If you are currently super sensitive to topics such as alcohol addiction; drugs or suicidal tendencies/ victim of a loved one committing suicide.
 Help is behind these links when you click on them.
-So please do read at another time if guided back.
+It's best to only read this below if you have a stronger mindset.

 My birth Mum left before I became 2 years old, so my Dad and me moved in with my Nanna.
-My Dad worked full time and thankfully his older sister took early retirement at 57 years old to become my main care giver.
-She had never married or had any children of her own.
-My Aunt was a devoted Sunday School Teacher, who only lived about a 15 minute walk away from my house in a high rise flat, which had the most epic views of the Castlereagh Hills in Belfast.
-The housing estate I lived in was perfectly positioned between the countryside and an 18 hole golf course, which blessed my childhood friends and I with many wonderful adventures, including getting chased by the golf greenkeeper!
+My Dad had previously served in both the RAF and Army for 15 years, then taking a 'civvy job' when I was sparking to life!
+He worked full time as an engineer in a factory and his older sister kindly took early retirement became my main care giver.
+She had never married or had any children of her own and was a devoted Sunday School Teacher.
+The housing estate I lived in was perfectly positioned between the countryside and an 18 hole golf course, which blessed my childhood friends and I with many wonderful adventures.

 At 21, my cousin, who was like a brother to me committed suicide.
 He stuck a gun in his mouth and blew his head off.
 He was 22 years old.
 This affected me and my family hugely; I eventually had suicidal thoughts myself.
 I went on strong anti-depressants, other meds followed.